 Ayrmer House is set on a hillside in the Devon coastal village of Ringmore, attached to the owner?s annexe.
-The house sleeps six people in one twin bedroom, and two doubles, all with TV and door to balcony and two with basins and one with an en suite shower, plus a family bathroom.
+The house sleeps six people in one twin bedroom, and two doubles, door to balcony and two with basins and one with an en suite shower, plus a family bathroom.
 On the ground floor is an open plan living space with great views out to sea and a seating area with wood burning stove, a dining area and kitchen.
 Outside is the first floor balcony and a terrace with barbecue and sea views.
 Just 350 yards from the village inn and within walking distance of a beach, Ayrmer House is an excellent location for a fabulous break in Devon.

-3 x twin bedrooms with TV and door to balcony (one links to super king double, two with basin and the third with en suite shower room with shower, WC and basin).
+3 x twin bedrooms and door to balcony (one links to super king double, two with basin and the third with en suite shower room with shower, WC and basin).
 Bathroom with bath, shower over, basin.
 WC with basin.
 Ground floor hall.
 Open plan living space with seating area with wood burning stove, dining area and kitchen.
 Larder.
 Utility room.

 Central heating with wood burning stove.
 Microwave, fridge, fridge-freezer, tumble dryer, washing machine, dishwasher, TV with DVD, WiFi, Phone, Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair available on request.
 Off road parking for four cars.
 Barbecue.
 Sorry, no pets and no smoking.

 Ringmore is a small village in Devon, in the South Devon AONB, one mile from the secluded beach and stunning cliffs of Bigbury Bay.
 The Saxon church of All Hallows stands majestically overlooking this quintessentially English village with thatched cottages and a peaceful rural pace of life.